It's the last day for these savings

 2 Sep, 2024 - By Hoang Duyen

 It’s been over a century since Abstract Expressionism emerged as a major movement and dominated the art world for a long time.
 It remains an important aspect of contemporary art, and fine examples can be found in NYC’s top art museums, including the MoMA, the Metropolitan Museum of Art, the Guggenheim, and the Whitney.
 The origins of Abstract Expressionism date back to the 19th century with the emergence of “art for art’s sake” – a philosophy that argued for the idea that painting and sculpture should free themselves from naturalism to focus on the essence of art.
-Let's read on to learn about this magical yet unique world of art - its defining characteristics, rich history, and notable artists who shaped and propelled Abstract Expressionism into a global phenomenon.
+Let's read on to learn about this magical yet unique world of art - its defining characteristics, rich history, and notable artists who shaped and propelled this art movement into a global phenomenon.

 What is Abstract Expressionism?